All you need to know about .REALTOR

 - Since every domain ends in .REALTOR, indicating REALTOR® status, members can focus on selecting the best domain name and market themselves and their business.

 - .REALTOR offers a clean slate of domain names to choose from, whereas most desirable domains are already taken in .com.

-- The first domain is FREE for the first year for the first 500,000 members.
+- The first domain is FREE for the first year for the first 500,000 NAR members and the first 10,000 CREA members.

 - Directly connects members to the $5 billion internationally recognized REALTOR® brand, delivering additional branding and market value – just like placing the REALTOR® logo on your business cards or wearing the REALTOR® pin.

 - Immediately identifies REALTOR® membership, and differentiates REALTORS® from other nonmember professionals.

 - Establish a branded destination for consumers to ensure they’re dealing with a REALTOR®.

 - Builds a TLD that establishes .REALTOR as a trusted source when searching for real estate information online.